lemleysamantha/Project-one/README.md

 --------------image will be added later-------------

 ### Removing Outliers
-After visual interpretation, we realized that
+After visual interpretation, we realized that the lower 5% of the data has very low number of values and the upper 5% of the data was mainly very distinctive values.
+Therefore we decide to drop that portion of the data and set out Price range from 5th to 95th percentile.